MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

 Also adding both fields to the theme code.

-The colors added to the DarkTheme Constructor:
+The colors added to the DarkTheme constructor:

 .. code-block:: java

     this.EVEN = Colors.WHITE;
     this.ODD = 0xe5e9eb;

-The colors added to the LightTheme Constructor:
+The colors added to the LightTheme constructor:

 .. code-block:: java